ecalio07/enron/environment/README.md

 2. After installation close the terminal and start a new one.
 3. Enter into preferred directoy and issue the command to clone project:**git clone https://github.com/ecalio07/enron-paper.git**
 4. Enter into the newly cloned directory root(c:\xxx\xxx\enron-paper) and issue the command: **jupyter notebook**
-5. In the browser enter url http://localhost:8888 and reproduce the experiments using the most recent file .ipynb within /deliver directory
+5. In the browser enter url http://localhost:8888 and reproduce the experiments using the most recent file .ipynb within /deliver directory, executing firstly %run cells for reduced datasets.<br>

 ## Steps to reproduce via Anaconda on Ubuntu:
 1. Download and Install Anaconda 4.3.1 for Python 2.7.13. https://www.continuum.io/downloads .
 Anaconda will include all packages necessary for this experiment: git, python 2.7, scikit-learn and jupyter notebook.
 2. After installation close the terminal and start a new one.
 3. Enter into preferred directoy and issue the command to clone project:**git clone https://github.com/ecalio07/enron-paper.git**
 4. Enter into the newly cloned directory root(/home/youruser/notebooks/enron-paper) and issue the command: **jupyter notebook**
-5. In the browser enter url http://localhost:8888 and reproduce the experiments using the most recent file .ipynb within /deliver directory
+5. In the browser enter url http://localhost:8888 and reproduce the experiments using the most recent file .ipynb within /deliver directory, executing firstly %run cells for reduced datasets.<br>

 =================================< **VIRTUALBOX** >=============================